Information for new students

 - Complete the Eligibility to Study in the UK questionnaire (Tier 4 students) – complete the questionnaire here.

 - Pay your £2,000 deposit – You can make payments in a variety of ways.
 Many students find Webpay the simplest way to pay using a debit or credit card or Western Union transaction.
 Other options available are direct debit and bank transfer.
 Please only pay your deposit when you have an unconditional offer that you have accepted.

 All Tier 4 students will need to complete points 1–4 before their Confirmation of Acceptance will be issued.

 - Receive your Confirmation of Acceptance of Studies (CAS) (Tier 4 students) – Your CAS will be sent to you automatically when you have taken steps 1–4 above.
-Find more information on the International Office web pages.
+We can only issue your CAS up to 3 months before the start date of your course.
+Find more information on the International web pages.